-Every household with a female in it probably has a comb that looks something like this.
+Every household with a woman with long hair probably has a comb that looks something like this.
 This is because these large-sized combs are very forgiving on thick curly hair such as ours.

 Although these combs might not give you the polished look that you’re going for, they are a great tool to use on kids and anyone with a tender scalp.
 They are also a great substitute for finger detangling as they can comb through larger sections of hair, without causing too much breakage.

-I personally have these sets of combs, and I must say that I love the smaller size, because it fits perfectly into my hands and allows me to comb through smaller sections of my hair, easily.
+I personally have this set of combs, and I must say that I love the smaller size, because it fits perfectly into my hands and allows me to comb through smaller sections of my hair, easily.
 I only use the blue comb after pre-detangling my hair with the yellow one for a smoother finish.
-From the Amazon reviews, it seems like this comb is popular in the fine hair community, due to their pointed edges.

 Another detangling tool that has become popular in the natural hair community is the tangle teezer.
 Now, this tool has a polarized review because a lot of women have used it to great success while others have regretted ever picking one up.

-I would only recommend this tool to someone with a TWA (I mean, Men’s TWA) and nothing more.
-Using this tool on a longer hair length can cause breakage if not used properly, and it can also be a pain to clean as well.
+I would only recommend this brush for someone with a TWA or fine hair.
+Using this brush on a longer hair length can cause breakage if not used properly, and it can also be a pain to clean as well